op/go-libspotify/README.md

 ### Using *go get*

-    $ go get github.com/op/go-libspotify
+    $ go get github.com/op/go-libspotify/spotify

-After this command *go-libspotify* is ready to use.
+After this command *spotify* is ready to use.
 Its source will be in:

-    $GOPATH/src/pkg/github.com/op/go-libspotify
+    $GOPATH/src/pkg/github.com/op/go-libspotify/spotify

 You can use `go get -u -a` to update all installed packages.

 ## Documentation

-For docs, see http://godoc.org/github.com/op/go-libspotify or run:
+For docs, see http://godoc.org/github.com/op/go-libspotify/spotify or run:

-    $ go doc github.com/op/go-libspotify
+    $ go doc github.com/op/go-libspotify/spotify